Shaaan/pcipd/syllabus1/index.md

   Hypertension, Hypotension, Arteriosclerosis, Atherosclerosis, Angina, Myocardial infarction, Congestive heart failure, Cardiac arrhythmias
 8. Respiratory system
-..1.
-Anatomy of respiratory organs and functions
+  1. Anatomy of respiratory organs and functions
-..2.
-Mechanism / physiology of respiration and regulation of respiration
+  2. Mechanism / physiology of respiration and regulation of respiration

+  1. Item 1
+    1. A corollary to the above item.
+    2. Yet another point to consider.